Slyde Handboards

-Slyde Handboards is a bodysurfing and water sports company.
+Slyde Handboards was a bodysurfing and water sports company.
 It was co-founded in 2010 by Steve Watts and Russell Ellers, and they were later joined by Angela Watts.

 Product

 The Wedge, Slyde's first handboard, was released in 2011, and brought in $20,000 in revenue.
 Slyde's beginner model, The Grom, which retails for under half the price of the Wedge, was released in 2017 after a successful Kickstarter campaign.

 History

 Slyde started in Mr. Eller's Venice Beach garage and has since moved their headquarters to San Clemente, California.

 Shark Tank Appearance

 Slyde Handboards appeared on Season 7, Episode 24 of Shark Tank.
 Watts entered the tank seeking a $200,000 investment in exchange for 15% equity.
 They received offers from Kevin O'Leary, Robert Herjavec, Mark Cuban, and celebrity guest shark Ashton Kutcher.
 Slyde accepted the joint offer from Ashton Kutcher and Mark Cuban, who invested $200,000 in exchange for 22% equity of the company.